 Consider temporary suspension or demotion as disciplinary measures for more serious infractions.
 You might also explore workplace mediation to resolve conflicts between employees or departments.

 Job reassignment can help when an employee’s skills better match another role.
-Additional training and mentoring can address skill gaps, while coaching sessions can improve behavioral issues.
+Additional training and mentoring can address skill gaps, while coaching sessions can improve behavioural issues.

 These options demonstrate your commitment to employee development and can strengthen your position if termination becomes necessary.